 Once the account is closed, the borrower can create and negotiate a repayment plan with the lender.
 There are eight states whose payday loan regulating statutes requires lenders to set up an installment repayment plan if an account reaches the maximum number of rollovers allowed by law and the debtor declares that he/she is unable to pay the balance due.

-If your state does require repayment plans, and the lender still will not accept a payment plan, call your state's regulator of payday loans, usually an assistant Attorney General, and complain.
+Learn more about the payday loan laws in your state, including each state's attempts to regulate them.
+You state may require a repayment plan.
+If your state does, and your lender will not accept a payment plan, call your state’s regulator of payday loans, usually an assistant Attorney General, and complain.
 You should get the results you want after the Attorney General’s office becomes involved.

 If you are not in one of those states, consider simply making payments to the lender anyway to pay down the balance of the loan over time.
 In most states, the rollover limit will soon be reached, and the interest rate the lender can charge will be capped by state law.
 If the lender will not accept your payments, simply put what you can afford aside until you have enough money to either payoff the loan or to offer a settlement.